Alesanzz/server_socket/README.md

 ## Setup

-Translation: "To clone locally and be able to run this application in its entirety, you will need two programs previously installed on your computer.
+To clone locally and be able to run this application in its entirety, you will need two programs previously installed on your computer.
 The first one is [Node.js](https://nodejs.org/en/download/) (which comes with [npm](http://npmjs.com) included) and the second one is [Git](https://git-scm.com).
 <br>
 <br>
 Once these prerequisites are resolved, the following is a step-by-step explanation of how to perform the cloning process properly: